lanceman2/Quickstream_dev/README.md

 ## Interfaces

 quickstream has two APIs (application programming interfaces) and some utility programs.
+Both APIs in use the libquickstream library.
 The main parts are:

-- a filter API **libqsfilter**: which is used to build a quickstream filter dynamic shared object filter modules.
+- a filter API **qsfilter.h**: which is used to build a quickstream filter dynamic shared object filter modules.
-- a stream program API **libqsapp**: which is used to build programs that run a quickstream with said filters.
+- a stream program API **qsapp.h**: which is used to build programs that run a quickstream with said filters.
-- the program **qsrun**: which uses *libqs* to run a quickstream with said filters.
+- the program **quickstream**: which uses *qsapp.h* to run a quickstream with said filters.